terenkur/terrenkur/README.md

    MUSIC_REWARD_ID=545cc880-f6c1-4302-8731-29075a8a1f17
    ```

    By default the bot reads its chat token from the `bot_tokens` table.
-The
+If no
+   token is found there it falls back to `TWITCH_OAUTH_TOKEN` (when provided) and
-   backend exposes `/refresh-token/bot` which refreshes this stored token using
+   stores it in the table.
+The backend exposes `/refresh-token/bot` which
-   `BOT_REFRESH_TOKEN`, `TWITCH_CLIENT_ID` and `TWITCH_SECRET`.
-If you prefer not
+   refreshes this stored token using `BOT_REFRESH_TOKEN`, `TWITCH_CLIENT_ID` and
-   to manage the token in the database, provide a token via the
-   `TWITCH_OAUTH_TOKEN` environment variable or Fly secret instead.
-In either
-   case, schedule a cron job to call the refresh endpoint periodically, for
+   `TWITCH_SECRET`.
+In either case, schedule a cron job to call the refresh
-   example:
+   endpoint periodically, for example:

    ```bash
    curl https://<your-backend>/refresh-token/bot